History of Frisia: Loss of territory

-Opstalboom League
+Upstalsboom League

-The free Frisians and the city of Groningen founded the Opstalboom League to counter feudalism.
+The free Frisians and the city of Groningen founded the Upstalsboom League to counter feudalism.
 The league consisted of modern Friesland, Groningen, East Frisia and the German North Sea coast, and parts of the Danish North Sea coast (Schleswig).
-But the Opstalboom league did not consist only of Frisians, as the area of Zevenwouden and the city of Groningen were Saxon.
+But the Upstalsboom League did not consist only of Frisians, as the area of Zevenwouden and the city of Groningen were Saxon.
 Some Frisians lived under the rule of the counts of Holland in West Friesland.
 The first known meeting took place in 1156 to settle disagreements between two East Frisian areas.
 In March 1338 the judges, councilors and communities of all Frisian countries, gathered in Appingedam, concluded a treaty with the king of France, which was also ratified with the seal of the Upstalsboom.
 That is probably the last formal meeting that took place.

 15th century

-The 15th century saw the end of the free Frisians.
+The 15th century saw the end of Frisian Freedom.
 The city of Groningen started to dominate Groningen.
 A petty nobleman in East Frisia managed to defeat the other petty noblemen and became count of East Frisia.
 The Archbishop of Bremen-Hamburg and the king of Denmark conquered large areas of Frisia.
 Only Friesland remained for the Frisian Freedom.
 Friesland was conquered in the 1490s by Duke Albert of Saxony-Meissen.
 Later, the giant Pier Gerlofs Donia (Grutte Pier) would fight for his country's freedom.
 He had many successes, but ultimately failed to secure Frisia's independence.
 He died a poor farmer in 1520.
 In 1519 already, his lieutenant Wijard Jelckama took over the command of Donia's armies.
 He was less successful, yet did have minor victories.
 When Jelckama eventually got caught in 1523, his armies were not even one third the size they were when he took over four years earlier.
 He was then tried, found guilty of treason, and decapitated.